ForgeGit/Sindragosa_GUID/README.md

 ### **Tl;dr**

-**YOU WANT THE OLDEST CHARACTER IN YOUR RAID (LOWEST GUID) TO DO THE CHEESE**
+**YOU WANT THE OLDEST CHARACTER IN YOUR RAID (LOWEST GUID) TO DO THE CHEESE** **YOU CAN CHECK THE GUIDs OF YOUR RAID YOURSELF AT https://wotlk-mage.herokuapp.com/**

 -	30s into the fight and every 30s after each air phase, Sindragosa casts Icy Grip, which pulls (read: sucks) your raid into the boss hitbox.